5tefan/ncagg/README.md

 Examples:

 ```
-# explicitly list files
+# explicitly list files to aggregate
 aggregoes output_filename.nc file_0.nc file_02.nc #...

-# glob all files in some directory
+# aggregate by globbing all files in some directory
 aggregoes output_filename.nc path_to_files/*.nc

-# sort the unlimited dimension time, according to the variable time
+# sort the unlimited dimension record_number, according to the variable time
 aggregoes -u record_number:time output_filename.nc path_to_files/*.nc

-# sort the unlimited dimension time, according to the variable time, and insert
+# sort the unlimited dimension record_number, according to the variable time, and insert
 # or remove fill values to ensure time occurrs at 10hz.
 aggregoes -u record_number:time:10 output_filename.nc path_to_files/*.nc